tk5ep/midi2ts590/README.md

      devicein = 1
      deviceout = 3

-These are MIDI device number of the DJcontroller.
+These are MIDI device numbers of the DJcontroller.
 If you don't know what devices you have hooked on your computer, you can start the software with the -m or --midi option to show the devices found.<br />
 List of all available MIDI devices, like this :

     nr: 0  Interface: MMSystem   Name: Microsoft MIDI Mapper            output   Opened:0